 About the Host

-Sam Ward now dedicates much of his waking hours doing everything he can to avert the biodiversity and climate crisis, both in East Africa, his adopted home, and in his country of origin, the UK.
+Sam Ward now dedicates much of his waking hours doing everything he can to avert the biodiversity and climate crisis, both in East Africa and in his country of origin, the UK.

 “We can’t save everything, but we’ll save a lot more than if we don’t try”